FC Psych (UCT)

 My training was rigorous and continuously appraised by patients, peers and senior consultants.

 I had exposure within psychiatry in paediatrics, geriatrics, forensics, psychosis and mood disorders.
 I had further training in family therapy, interpersonal therapy, EMDR and CBT.
+I have my TMS accreditation through Monash University.

 Since being in private practice, I find that I still learn every day.
 Mainly from my patients, but also from ongoing congresses and courses.